Homestead Poultry

 The best way to use natural remedies for chicken ailments is to know what you’re treating (the disease, injury, or ailment that your chicken has) and what the chosen remedy will do for your chicken.
 Diagnosing specific issues can be tricky.
 Lack of researched information on treating chicken diseases naturally leaves us with a lot of unknowns as well.

 One thing you should know is that a holistic ‘remedy’ for a chicken ailment is not guaranteed to work.
 As a matter of fact, not all commercial remedies will work perfectly either.
-However, natural remedies can be gentler, healthier, and more beneficial for your chicken.
+However, natural remedies can be gentler, healthier, and more beneficial for your chicken (and you!).
 That being said, you must set a boundary for yourself.
 How far do you want to let a sick chicken go before switching remedies?
 This will be a personal decision for you and each homesteader will have their own boundary line of when holistic approaches just aren’t going to be enough.

 Here are some simple tips to keep in mind when using natural remedies: